Digit-ALI/Digit-Ali.github.io/_posts/2020-02-28-test-markdown.md

 ---
-layout: New Title
+layout: post
-title: Digital Black Atlantic
+title: Digital Black TransAtlantic
 subtitle: Each post also has a subtitle
 ## Big header
 ### little header